Splitter¶

 |

-List of semantic header names such as ["Header 1", "Header 2"].
+Semantic header names like ["Header 1", "Header 2"].
 If None, all levels 1–6 are enabled. |

 None